hudson-pace/spybot-nightfall-clone/README.md

 It also needs some work to make it look less ugly.

 ### Misc
-I need to sort out my messy UI and improve the artwork.
+- I need to sort out my messy UI and improve the artwork.

-The AI has a lot of room for improvement.
+- The AI has a lot of room for improvement.
 As it stands, it's just functional enough to test gameplay.
+- 24 of the original 37 levels have been recreated.
+The remaining 13 are waiting on one last game mechanic.

 ## Setup
 No fancy setup is required.
 For the latest version, just clone the repo and start a web server in the root directory and you're golden.
 Alternatively, check it out at https://hudson-pace.github.io/spybot-nightfall-clone.